architect/arc.codes/public/guides/upgrade.md

 ## <span id=architect-6-maintenance>Architect 6 maintenance</span>

 Unlike [Architect 5, which remains in LTS (long-term support)](#architect-5), as of September 2020, Architect 6 will no longer be actively maintained.
-This is specifically because Architect 6 is a largely forward compatible release that contains potentially breaking changes only in Sandbox.
+This is specifically because Architect 7 is a largely forward compatible release that only contains potentially breaking changes in Sandbox.

 We suggest upgrading to Architect 7 as soon as possible to take advantage of the great new features planned for 7.x.